bit-broker/website/content/en/docs/coordinator/connectors.md

 description: APIs for creating and manipulating data connectors
 ---

 Connectors are a main component of the BitBroker system.
-You will find [more details about connectors](todo), within the [key concepts](todo) section of this documentation.
+You will find [more details about connectors](/docs/concepts/connectors/), within the [key concepts](/docs/concepts/) section of this documentation.

-Connectors are always created within the context of housing [entity types](todo), which can be created and manipulated using [other APIs](todo) described earlier in this documentation.
+Connectors are always created within the context of housing [entity types](/docs/concepts/entity-types/), which can be created and manipulated using [other part of this API](/docs/coordinator/entity-types/#creating-a-new-entity-type) described earlier in this documentation.

 {{% alert color="primary" %}}
-In order to use the sample calls in this section, first [create the housing entity](todo) as outlined in the previous section.
+All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
+The sample calls below contain a placeholder string for where you should insert your [coordinator API token](/docs/api-principles/authorisation/#obtaining-a-coordinator-key).
 {{% /alert %}}

-Before you use this API, you should become familiar with the general, system-wide [API principles](todo) - which are used across all three BitBroker API sets.
-These principles include topics such as [standard logical server names and ports](todo), [RESTful designs](todo), [authorisation](todo), [error handling](todo), etc.
+{{% alert color="primary" %}}
+In order to use the sample calls in this section, first [create the housing entity](/docs/coordinator/entity-types/#creating-a-new-entity-type) as outlined in the previous section.
+{{% /alert %}}

 ## Creating a New Connector

 New connectors can be created by issuing an `HTTP/POST` to the `/entity/:eid/connector/:cid` end-point.

-Connectors are always created within the context of a housing entity type and, hence, you must know its ID (eid).
-In order to create a connector, you must select a unique connector ID (cid) for it (see later section on validation rules).
+Connectors are always created within the context of a housing [entity type](/docs/concepts/entity-types/) and, hence, you must know its ID (`eid`).
+In order to create a connector, you must select a unique connector ID (`cid`) for it.

 ```shell
 curl http://bbk-coordinator:8001/v1/entity/country/connector/wikipedia \